BIRDS OF PREY PARENT MOVIE REVIEW

 The movie is a carnival funhouse ride from start to finish- and it literally finishes in a carnival funhouse.
 Except that I haven’t even been to one that actually tried to kill me, so there’s that.

-Ewan McGregor plays a surprisingly good bad guy- I’ve gotten so used to him being the hero, that it was a fun turn to see him really chew up the scenery with his role as Roman Sionis.
+Ewan McGregor, on the other hand, plays a surprisingly meh bad guy.
+Since I’ve gotten so used to him being the hero, that it was not a seamless transition to see him as the villain, and his Roman Sionis was a disappointment.